University of King's College: Academics

+Since 1972, King's has been offering its Foundation Year Program (FYP) for undergraduate students, an intensive survey course of history, philosophy, and literature in the Western tradition.
+The core texts program has "a national reputation for excellence as an alternative first-year of undergraduate studies", and is regarded as a prototype for similar liberal arts programs elsewhere.
+The Canadian news magazine Maclean's likewise reflected this view in a discussion of small, specialized undergraduate programs in Canada, expressing "it's unlikely that any of the other programs would exist if not for the Foundation Year at King's".
+In 2008 and 2009, the FYP program was ranked first in Canada by the National Survey of Student Engagement.

+King's students take the FYP in their first year, then choose a specific degree program to pursue in their final three years.
+Furthermore, the college offers First-Year Interest Groups (FIGs), which are small study groups meant to supplement student learning in the FYP as well as the individual’s academic interests; these are open to students from any program and generally consist of tutorials, study sessions, and social events.
+Because of King’s affiliation with Dalhousie, it is common for students at King's to take some classes for their major and/or minor through Dalhousie University.
+With the exception of the journalism program, King's students graduate with joint degrees from both institutions.
+King's students are also eligible to complete these degrees in any subject from Dalhousie's Faculty of Arts and Social Sciences or Faculty of Science.

-King's best known program is its Foundation Year Program (FYP) for first year students, an intensive survey course of history, philosophy, and literature in the western tradition.
-The Contemporary Studies Program (CSP), the Early Modern Studies Program (EMSP), and the History of Science and Technology Program (HOST) are offered jointly with Dalhousie University as combined honours degrees requiring a second honours discipline.
+The specialized Contemporary Studies Program (CSP), the Early Modern Studies Program (EMSP), and the History of Science and Technology Program (HOST) are offered jointly with Dalhousie University as combined honours degrees requiring a second honours discipline.
 If the students decide to do a King's subject as their primary honours subject, they are required to write an honours thesis, varying in length from program to program.
 A Bachelor of Journalism program is offered as either a four-year honours degree or an intensive one-year program to students already holding a bachelor's degree.
 King's College and Dalhousie University also jointly offer a 10-month Master of Journalism program and a two-year limited residency Master of Fine Arts degree in Creative Nonfiction program.

-King's students generally take FYP in their first year and choose a specific degree program to pursue in their final three years.
-Most students at King's take at least some classes through programs at Dalhousie University.
-With the exception of the journalism program, King's students graduate with joint degrees from King's and Dalhousie.
-King's students are eligible to complete these degrees in any subject from Dalhousie's Faculty of Arts and Social Sciences or Faculty of Science.

-Foundation Year Program

-The Foundation Year Program is a core-text program for first-year students; it surveys the history of western thought and culture from ancient times to the present day.
-It has been offered since 1972.
-The course has traditionally been divided into six sections.

-The Foundation Year Program (FYP) has been described by the Association of Universities and Colleges of Canada as having "a national reputation for excellence as an alternative first-year of undergraduate studies", and is regarded as a prototype for similar programs elsewhere; the principal Canadian news magazine Maclean's expresses the view in a discussion of small, specialized undergraduate programs in Canada that "it's unlikely that any of the other programs would exist if not for the Foundation Year at King's".
-In both 2008 and 2009, the FYP program had been ranked first in Canada by the National Survey of Student Engagement.